eyalbouganim/eyalbouganim/README.md

 ### 🎯 Current Project I'm Working On

 <p>
-🎵 <b>PlayRight</b> — a web app designed to help musicians improve their instrument performance by listening to their playing and providing real-time, professional feedback and scoring.
+🎵 <b>PlayRight</b> — a smart web app designed to help musicians improve their instrument performance by listening to their playing and providing real-time, professional feedback and scoring, using Machine Learning.
 </p>

 <p>